MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/reports.md

 ## Survey detailed report

-To view survey detailed report, navigate to **Reports** page from the home screen and select **Survey Detailed Report** 's tile.
+To view a survey detailed report, navigate to **Reports** page from the home screen and select the **Survey Detailed Report** tile.
 In the dialog, choose the group and survey from the drop-down lists.
 The report consists of 5 tabs.

 ![Detailed Survey Report](media/fd37133a-893f-4012-88a7-6c40c412b3ef.png)

 - Multi-choice Questions - this tab shows the summary and detailed analysis of options selected for MCQ-type questions.

-- Numeric Questions - this tab shows the aggregated as well as detailed responses for each numeric and question, including sum, average and counts.
+- Numeric Questions - this tab shows the aggregated as well as detailed responses for each numeric and question, including sum, average and count.

 - Location - if the location for survey is turned on, then the responses are mapped to a location.